papadritta/erigon_lighthouse/README.md

 - **Q: How can I restart the services after an update?**
   **A**: Use `sudo systemctl restart erigon` and `sudo systemctl restart lighthousebeacon`.

+- **Q: Still have questions?**
+  **A**: Ask in the [FAQ Discussions section](https://github.com/papadritta/erigon_lighthouse/discussions).

+## Contributing
+We welcome contributions from the community!
+To get started, see [CONTRIBUTING.md](https://github.com/papadritta/erigon_lighthouse/blob/main/CONTRIBUTING.md).

+For ideas or feedback, participate in the [Discussions tab](https://github.com/papadritta/erigon_lighthouse/discussions).

 ALL DONE!